Elfsquad/docs/docs/archer-ml.md

 | `sum` | Returns the sum of the arguments. |
 | `iff` \| `if` \| `ite` | Returns the second argument if the first argument is true, otherwise returns the third argument. |
 | `distinct` \| `alldiff` | Returns true if all arguments are distinct, otherwise returns false. |

+## Common Mistakes

+1. **Not enclosing variable names in square brackets**: In Archer Modelling Language, all variable names need to be enclosed in square brackets.
+For instance, use `[VariableName]` instead of `VariableName`.
+2. **Incorrect relationship syntax**: Relationships between variables are defined using arrows (`->`).
+Make sure the arrow points from the parent variable to the child variable, like `[ParentVariable] - relationship -> [ChildVariable]`.
+3. **Ignoring value bounds**: When defining variables that have a certain range or limit, don't forget to define the lower and upper bounds.
+These bounds can prevent models from having impractical or impossible configurations.
+4. **Misusing logical relationships**: Be careful when using logical relationships like `excludes`, `requires`, etc. Using them incorrectly can lead to constraints that are contradictory or don't make sense in the context of the model.

+Remember, practicing and reviewing your models can help avoid these common mistakes.
+Always double-check your models for these errors before finalizing them.